jyjulianwong/TradingAgents-Funds/README.md

 > This is a fork of [TauricResearch/TradingAgents](https://github.com/TauricResearch/TradingAgents) extended to support OEIC / mutual fund analysis via proxy holdings.

+> This library has been deployed and productionized as a personal automation workflow for investing in funds.
+You can quickly view some sample output of the library here: [jyjulianwong/S3-Browser-TradingAgents-Funds-Runner](https://jyjulianwong.github.io/S3-Browser-TradingAgents-Funds-Runner/)

 ## What this fork adds

 Vanilla TradingAgents is built around exchange-listed tickers (`AAPL`, `BTC-USD`, `7203.T`, etc.) — instruments that have live price feeds, social media presence, and financial statement coverage.
 Mutual funds identified by ISINs (e.g. `GB00B56FW078`) don't fit this mould: they have no exchange-traded price, no StockTwits cashtag, and no income statement on Yahoo Finance.